openhab/openhab1-addons/bundles/binding/org.openhab.binding.lcn/README.md

 1. `VAR` and `VAR_RESET` with modules before 170206: If the command's target is an LCN group, those older modules require special commands to work: `VAR_OLD`, `VAR_RESET_OLD`
 1. Thresholds with modules before 170206: Older modules only have threshold register 1 (but 5 instead of 4 values!).
 If the command's target is an LCN group, those older modules require special commands to work: `THRESHOLD_ADD_OLD`, `THRESHOLD_SUB_OLD`, `THRESHOLD_REL_OLD`
+1. `VAR`: If the command's target is LCN group number 4, the value of the variable will be sent as status message.
+This makes it possible to send 12 status messages per segment and fetch these values by the modules.

 ## 3.5 LCN Regulators (additions to variables)